Pityriasis Rubra Pilaris

 Pathophysiology

-The etiology is unknown.
+The etiology of PRP is unknown.
 A familial form of the disease exists, with an autosomal dominant inheritance pattern.
-Type V pityriasis rubra pilaris has been linked to mutations in the gene, CARD.
-[9, 10, 11] Most cases of pityriasis rubra pilaris are sporadic, however.
-[12] One hypothesis is that pityriasis rubra pilaris may be related to an abnormal immune response to an antigenic trigger.
-Case reports have described pityriasis rubra pilaris occurring after streptococcal infections.
-[13]
+Type V PRP has been linked to mutations in the gene CARD14.
+[8, 9] Most cases of PRP are sporadic, however.
+It has been hypothesized that PRP may be related to an abnormal immune response to an antigenic trigger.
+Case reports have described PRP occurring after streptococcal infections.
+[10] PRP occurring after COVOD-19 vaccination has been reported, though the precise nature of the association remains to be defined.
+[11]

 Previous